dmi3/bin/README.md

 Decription
 ----------

-Text Snippet expander.
+System wide text snippet expander.
 Simulates cut→replace→paste so works in almost any application.
 Examples:

 * Type `->`, press hotkey, get `→`.

 * Type `thx`, press hotkey, get `Thank you`.

-Original idea [sessy](https://bbs.archlinux.org/viewtopic.php?id-71938), and [Linux Magazine](http://www.linux-magazine.com/Issues/2014/162/Workspace-Text-Expander) with following improvements:
+Original idea by [sessy](https://bbs.archlinux.org/viewtopic.php?id-71938) and [Linux Magazine](http://www.linux-magazine.com/Issues/2014/162/Workspace-Text-Expander) with following improvements:

 * Works as keybinding in Compiz/Unity/Openbox

-* Does not goes crazy if keybinding includes Ctrl, Alt, Shift...
+* Does not go crazy if keybinding includes Ctrl, Alt, Shift...

 * Works in Sublime Text/IntelliJ Idea/Chrome

-* Expands snippets without space i.e. `30eur` → `30€`
+* Expands snippets without preceding space i.e. `30eur` to `30€`

-* Expands snippets without symbols i.e. `->` → `→``
+* Expands snippets with symbols i.e. `->` to `→`

+* Stores all snippets in one file

 * Works with Ubuntu 16.04